getkeops/keops/rkeops/doc/using_rkeops.rst

 -  C++ compiler (g++ >=7 or clang) for CPU computing or CUDA compiler (nvcc >=10) and CUDA libs for GPU computing

+**Disclaimer:** KeOps (including RKeOps) is not functional on Windows, it was only tested on Linux and MacOS.

 Install from CRAN
 -----------------